 With the mortgage rule changes of the last couple of years, monoline lenders are able to offer “insurable conventional” mortgages in addition to high ratio mortgages.
 An insurable conventional mortgage is when you have a mortgage that is up to 80% of the property value, and it is approved with bulk insurance through CMHC, Sagen, or Canada Guaranty.
 Bulk insurance, also known as portfolio insurance, is a type of mortgage default insurance.
 This bulk insurance reduces risk to the lender, and allows the mortgage to be securitized for investment purposes.

-The maximum amortization for these types of mortgages is 25 years, and there is no mortgage insurance premium paid by the borrower if a term of 5 years or longer is taken.
+The maximum amortization for these types of mortgages is 25 years, and there is no mortgage insurance premium paid by the borrower.
 The benefit to you is potentially a much lower rate.
 For all insurable conventional applications, the purchase price must be under $1 million to be eligible.
 This scenario is based on the purchase of an owner occupied home and a fully qualified borrower.

 Monoline lenders always have competitive prepayment allowances, and can debit any bank account for the mortgage payments.
 There is no “relationship” banking requirement, which can help to simplify financial matters after your mortgage has funded.

 Another great feature of dealing with a monoline lender is that they often have more favorable penalty calculations.
 Canadian mortgages are either written with a fixed interest rate term, or a variable rate term.
 With either option, there are penalties to break the term early, even upon sale.
 The standard industry calculation for breaking a fixed term is the greater of 3 months’ interest or the IRD (interest rate differential).
 What is not standard is how the IRD is calculated.